jina-ai/jina/README.md

 `Gateway` is the entrypoint of the Flow.

 Get the vibe?
-Now we are talking!
-Let's learn more about the basic concepts and features in Jina.
+Now we're talking!
+Let's learn more about the basic concepts and features of Jina:

 ---